 The service starts at the same time as the main service, usually ending 15 to 30 minutes before the main service, allowing members to join in with friends and family at the communal Kiddush, although Limmud also has its own Kiddush every week, sponsored by its members.

-A Dvar Torah is given by one of the participants together with a high level Mishna Shiur by Rabbi Yaacov Finn.
-Visiting Rabbonim are often invited to give Divrei Torah and visiting Chazannim add to the high quality of the davenning.
+A Dvar Torah is given by one of the participants together with a high level Shiur.
+Visiting Rabbonim and Rebbetzins are often invited to give Divrei Torah and visiting Chazannim add to the high quality of the davening.

 Leining and Davening are all open to new and existing members and can be arranged by emailing to download the anthology in an electronic format (pdf).